Dusch4593/flatiron_gym/README.md

 # Usage
-Users can have many Routines and their Routines may have many Exercises.
-In turn,
-Exercises belong to Routines, which belong to Users.
-A user can create, view,
+Users can have many Exercises.
+In turn, Exercises belong to Users.
+A user can create, view, edit and delete exercises.
-edit and delete routines as well as perform the same functions on a routine's
-exercises.

-Users will not have access to the Routines and Exercises of another User.
-This
-is an effort to prevent accidental overwriting of data or nefarious activity.
+Users will not have access to the Exercises of another User.
+This is an effort to prevent accidental overwriting of data or nefarious activity.

 # Contributing
 Any and all suggesting are welcome!
 Please feel free to [submit a pull-request](https://github.com/Dusch4593/flatiron_gym/pulls)